 2. Inefficient Societies

 Since these banks are often run by the members themselves, they are not run efficiently and hence lose out on alternate streams of revenue.
 For ex, It was observed that out of 94089 primary agricultural credit societies in the country in the year1982-83, about 34000 societies were running at a loss.

 The overdue loans of the cooperative institutions have been increasing over the years.

 The overdue in the short-term credit structure is most alarming in the North-Eastern States.
 In the long-term loaning sector, the problem of overdue has almost crippled the land development banks in 9 states, viz., Maharashtra, Gujarat, Madhya Pradesh, Bihar, Karnataka, Assam, West Bengal, Orissa and Tamil Nadu.

 4. Regional Disparities

-The distribution of credit is not equally divided.
-It was observed that the eight states of Andhra Pradesh, Gujarat, Haryana, Kerala, Madhya Pradesh, Maharashtra, Punjab and Rajasthan account for about 80 per cent of the total credit.
-Whereas the credit disbursed varied from Rs.
+The distribution of credit is not equally divided in these banks.
+According to an RBI report, 8 states account for about 80 per cent of the total credit whereas the credit disbursed varied from Rs.
 4 in Assam to Rs.
 718 in Kerala.